AnneCreeYates/free-code-camp-product-landing-page/README.md

-This is a trial-and-error first-time attepmt of using GitHub from the beginnin till the end of the project.
+This is a trial-and-error first-time attempt of using GitHub from the beginning till the end of the project.